 Upon arrival, I actually assembled it backwards- razor noob much.
 However, it’s super easy to assemble, as it simply consists of 3 parts: a handle, and two head pieces.
 A short summary of the assembly process is the following: unscrew the handle, put a blade in between the two heads, make sure “Made in Germany” on the lower head is facing downwards before you assemble, reattach the handle, and tighten.
 They now have a video of this process on their website, which I think will do a better job of illustrating with visuals, so check it out here.

 Upon assembly, I immediately noticed that my razor seemed loose- it just would not screw in tightly.
 However, it wasn’t too bad and I decided to continue.
 It’s very weird carrying such a weight in your hands when you’ve been used to lightweight plastic all you’re life, and takes accustoming to.
 The important thing to remember is to hold the razor a a 30 degree angle and to use the weight of the razor to help you do the work of shaving, without applying any additional pressure yourself.
 My first shave was definitely weird because in addition to not being used to the weight, I found I would still apply pressure just out of sheer habit.
 Ending with a cut or two, I came out of the first shave feeling unsure.
-Keep in mind that no matter what, you will be getting cuts here and there whenever you shave (I still do sometimes), but with proper use and the proper razor, this can be minimized.
+Keep in mind that no matter what, you will be getting cuts (and ingrowns) here and there whenever you shave (I still do sometimes), but with proper use and the proper razor, this can be minimized.
 It quite honestly took a few shaves to finally get the hang of using the new razor and being comfortable with it.
 But no matter how many times I’ve shaved, whether comfortable or not, I’ve never.
 Gotten.
 Ingrowns.
 YUP.
 I said it.
 It’s that good.
 Why is this the case though?
 Let’s look directly to Oui Shave to get a better understanding of why this product is designed to not give us these nasties: